 Imagine what would happen if Scott had cleaned up the driveway, replaced the flowers, and headed over to greet his neighbor as he arrived home.

 “Joe, I wanted you to know that Charlie got out again this morning.
 I went ahead and cleaned up the mess and took the liberty to replace your petunias.
 I couldn’t find the same color yellow, but I hope that the white and pink ones I chose are alright.
 I also wanted you to know that I’ve called the fence company and they are coming out next week to give me an estimate.
 I know I need to figure out how to contain Charlie.
-I’m going to have one put in as soon as possible”
+I’m going to have a fence put in as soon as possible.”

 How could Joe respond?
 He could be an ass, but it’s not all that likely.
 He’d most likely be gracious, accept the apology, and let Scott know that he shouldn’t worry about the color of the petunias.